(2023) Church Administrators: Duties, Challenges, and Job Description

 The best churches are organized, efficient, and have a clear purpose that resonates with members and church leaders alike.
 That doesn’t happen by accident.
 It takes careful planning and a lot of hard work to keep a church running like a well-oiled machine.
 And a big part of that is having the right people in the right roles.

-In this article, ChMeetings will be introducing you to the hidden hero of any successful church—the church administrator.
 We’ll explore what church administrators do, what challenges they face in their role, and how they can overcome them.

 Ready?
 Let’s begin!